itamarKraitman/Graph_Algorithms/README.md

 java -jar Ex2.jar YOUR_GRAPH.json
 ```

-where the JSON file should be formatted the same as the example files in the data folder - executing this command will boot up the GUI and load in the graph from the JSON file.
+where the JSON file should be formatted the same as the example files in the data folder - executing this command will boot up the main.java.GUI and load in the graph from the JSON file.
-<br>Once the GUI is up & running you can use it to save/load another graph file and run all the aforementioned algorithms on said graph.
+<br>Once the main.java.GUI is up & running you can use it to save/load another graph file and run all the aforementioned algorithms on said graph.

 [Dwiki]: https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm